Schuylkill Township, Schuylkill County, Pennsylvania: Demographics

-Of the 503 households 18.9% had children under the age of 18 living with them, 53.5% were married couples living together, 9.1% had a female householder with no husband present, and 31.4% were non-families.
-28.4% of households were one person and 18.3% were one person aged 65 or older.
+Of the 503 households documented by the census, 18.9% had children who were under the age of eighteen living with them, 53.5% were married couples living together, 9.1% had a female householder with no husband present, and 31.4% were non-families.
+28.4% of households were one-person households and 18.3% were one-person households with residents who were aged sixty-five or older.

 The average household size was 2.23 and the average family size was 2.70.

-The age distribution was 15.8% under the age of 18, 5.4% from 18 to 24, 25.6% from 25 to 44, 29.5% from 45 to 64, and 23.7% 65 or older.
-The median age was 47 years.
-For every 100 females there were 93.6 males.
-For every 100 females age 18 and over, there were 91.1 males.
+The age distribution was 15.8% who were under the age of eighteen, 5.4% who were aged eighteen to twenty-four, 25.6% who were aged twenty-five to sixty-four, 29.5% who were aged forty-five to sixty-four, and 23.7% who were aged sixty-five or older.
+The median age was forty-seven years.

+For every one hundred females, there were 93.6 males.
+For every one hundred females who were aged eighteen or older, there were 91.1 males.